beyond-btc/documentation/docs/community/socials.md

 # Join the ₿eyond Ecosystem

-Connect with the vibrant ₿eyond community and stay informed about the latest news through our official social media channels.
+Connect with the vibrant Beyond community and stay informed about the latest news through our official social media channels.
 If English is not your first language, we have dedicated communities (Español, हिन्दी, 中文...) on Discord that will be happy to welcome you!

 :::note OFFICIAL LINKS